 Project Overview

 The goal of the Homelessness Day Services Center is to serve as a welcoming and inclusive space where individuals experiencing homelessness can engage with service providers in a single location.
-The center will aim to build a sense of healthy community, meet people where they are on their housing journey, replace unproductive habits with productive habits and provide participants with a path to housing.
+The center will aim to build a sense of healthy community, meet people where they are and where they can receive services, and provide participants with a path to housing.

 At its 2022 retreat, City Council identified the creation of a Day Services Center for people experiencing unsheltered homelessness in the City of Boulder as a priority.
 Council asked city staff to conduct community and stakeholder engagement to determine the location and program priorities for the day center.